SeeuSim/ui-starter/README.md

 - Database schema and connection from the `@repo/db` package.
 - Configuration files from the various `@repo` packages within `packages/`.

+## SSR vs SPA

+The new release of [React Router v7](https://reactrouter.com/home) provides native Server-Side Rendering Support with support for React 19 as the UI layer.
+A sample app using our monorepo config is in the `apps/web-ssr` package.

+You can also adopt the traditional SPA approach by adding React Router in [SPA mode](https://reactrouter.com/start/library/) incrementally in the `apps/web` package for a more traditional, client-rendered deployment with React, Vite and Nginx.

 ## Adding new APIs

 Run `npm run add-api` from the project root.